ddellacosta/backbone.js-examples/README.markdown

 2. Events are a core aspect of Backbone.js, and provide the support for its smooth implementation of automatic updating of various DOM elements, one of Backbone.js's true strengths I believe.
 This example simply shows how a click event can be caught in a hopefully "idiomatically" fashion.
 It implements a simple up/down counter.

 3. Collections give one the ability to manipulate Models as...collections of objects.
-While not necessarily a part of the MVC pattern, having a Collection class certainly gives you a lot of utility, and anyone using a language like Ruby or Python will pick it up right away.
-In fact, much of this class's utility comes from the great [Underscore.js](http://documentcloud.github.com/underscore/) library, which, being a Ruby coder, made me feel right at home.
+Much of this class's utility comes from the great [Underscore.js](http://documentcloud.github.com/underscore/) library, which, being a Ruby coder, made me feel right at home.
 The collection example ended up being a bit more complex than I had intended, and kind of "smells," but I probably learned the most on this one.
 I may re-factor this in the future to provide some more simplicity. *Note: I forget where I got the cat pics.
 I'll try to track them down and put in appropriate attribution, but if they are yours and you want me to take them down or give you credit just drop me a line (see my email below, or contact me via github).*

-4. It's not immediately apparent what the function of routing in Backbone.js is, so I applied my own opinionated (but not original) interpretation here: it should be a way to respond in an event-driven MVC fashion to RESTful urls.
+4. It's not immediately apparent what the function of routing in Backbone.js is, so I applied my own opinionated (but not original) interpretation here: it should be a way to respond in an event-driven fashion to RESTful urls.
 By the way, having the console open with this one is useful, it will show you more about what is going on, in terms of the Routing.

 5. Backbone.sync using local storage: this example uses the backbone-localstorage.js module provided along with the Todos example in the default distribution.
 I wanted to try and implement something similar to the Todos example myself, sort of from scratch, and without using a server-side data storage (at first).
 This is less complex than the Todos example but more or less does the same thing in terms of allowing the user to input basic data (in this case a link and a description), delete it, and have it be restored from local storage upon reloading the app in the same browser later on.